manu-shukla/saveIt-frontend/README.md

 4. Open your browser and navigate to `http://localhost:5173` to see the application in action.

+## Features

+- **File Upload**: Users can upload files to the server using the upload button.
+- **File Download**: Users can download files by clicking the download button next to each file.
+- **File Delete**: Users can delete files by clicking the delete button next to each file.
+- **Sorting**: Users can sort files based on multiple criteria such as file name, file type, file size, and upload date.

 ## Tech Used

 - **React**: A JavaScript library for building user interfaces.